Port security: Port Security Risk Management

-Security risk management practices of ports reflect the divide between physical and maritime supply chain security.
+Security risk management practices of ports reflect the goal of preparing for the inevitable nature of risk before an event occurs.

 Physical Port Security Risk Management

 Examples of security risk management practices at ports are: employment of a security director, crisis leadership, contingency planning and the use of intelligence.
 Other measures include physical security barriers, such as CCTV cameras and adequate light at the port in order to ensure that cargo theft does not take place.

 Maritime Supply Chain Risk Management

 Examples of risk management practices within the maritime supply chain include ISPC (International Ship and Port Facility Security Code), CSI (Container Security Initiative) and whole-of-supply chain outcomes, CTPT (Customs-Trade Partnership Against Terrorism).
 These efforts have been criticised as the use of quantitative and statistical approach to security in the maritime supply chain is argued to overlook low probability, high impact events.

+Cyberspace Security Risk Management

+Examples of cyberspace security risk management practices of ports are: investment in cyber defense mechanisms for port infrastructure, cybersecurity awareness and training programs.
+These programs educate employees about cyber risks, to help prevent and to mitigate potential cyber threats.

+Other measures include collaboration and information sharing.
+Collaboration with other relevant actors in the maritime sector can help ports stay well informed about global cyber threats, which in turn can help preemptively to address emerging cyber threats.

 Privatisation of Port Security

 Port security is often in the literature depicted as a responsibility of the state, as it concerns national security.
 Yet, the emergence of private security actors has also influenced aspects of port security governance.
 In the case of a port in Indonesian, the involvement of so many different types of state and non- state agencies actually lessened security.